 Hicks is a graduate of the University of Maryland in College Park, where he called baseball, football, basketball, and lacrosse on WMUC Radio.
 The native of Washington, D.C. also was an extra in the movie Major League II, appearing in scenes featuring Bob Uecker, A.K.A.
 Harry Doyle.

 Hicks and his wife, Estelle have a son Nathaniel and reside in Keller.
 Matt also has a daughter, Amy, who lives in Maryland.

-Eleno Ornelas is in his 16th season as a radio broadcaster for all Rangers Spanish, his 13th as the lead play-by-play announcer.
-In addition to his broadcast duties, Ornelas contributes to the Rangers Hispanic marketing and community initiatives in the Dallas-Fort Worth Metroplex on a year-round basis.
+Eleno Ornelas is in his 17th season as a radio broadcaster for all Rangers Spanish, his 14th as the lead play-by-play announcer.
+In addition to his broadcast duties, Ornelas serves as the club's Spanish language interpreter and contributes to the Rangers Hispanic marketing and community initiatives in the Dallas-Fort Worth Metroplex on a year-round basis.

 Ornelas was presented with the 2014 Golden Microphone Award from the National Association of Mexico Broadcasters, the organization's highest award.